 Degrees in the field of land management include majors such as land and energy management, ecology, natural resource management, and forestry.
-Degree programs range from the associate's level through to the doctoral level, and are offered both at colleges and universities, as well as online.
+Program levels range from undergraduate to graduate degree options and are offered both at colleges and universities, as well as online.

-Admission to these programs requires a high school diploma at the undergraduate level, and a bachelor's degree in a related field at the graduate level.
+Admission to these programs requires a high school diploma at the undergraduate level.
+Minimum GPA requirements and/or test scores may also be required.
+A bachelor's degree in a related field, such as science, engineering, or agriculture, is required at the graduate level, and GRE scores may be required as well.
 Applicants should have an aptitude for the natural sciences.
 Some programs will include internships as part of the curriculum.

 Associate in Natural Resource Management